 As a middleware solutions developer, Inphosoft main targets include MNOs, financial institutions, media companies and enterprises.
 Prior to 2008, the business of Inphosoft was limited to mobile telecom customers in Singapore, Indonesia and Malaysia.
-At present, approximately 80.0% of Inphosoft' revenues are derived from Singapore, the rest about 12.5% from Malaysia and 6.5% from Indonesia.
 In 2008, two major events occurred: (i) an in-house product called Mobile Campaign Manager version 1.0 ("MCM 1.0"), was developed.
 At the time, this new software was considered to be a state-of-the-art mobile advertising platform; and (ii) key relationships with a few companies were established with a few company which, today, are still considered by management as global leaders in the telecommunications industry.
 The usual modus operandi of the working relationships with each of the partner companies usually involves: (i) identifying an opportunity to submit a bid or tender; (ii) determining the role to be played by the Inphosoft and the partner company; (iii) preparing the bid tender documents which will be submitted in the name of the partner company; and (iv) where the bid or tender is successful, entering into an agreement where Inphosoft plays the role of sub-contractor.
 A global distribution agreement was subsequently signed with Acision.
 Acision is a global leader in mobile messaging operating in 100 countries across six continents and a portfolio of products and services which Acision estimates reach some 1.8 billion subscribers.
 This relationship has helped Inphosoft increased its visibility considerably at a global level and is highly valued by management.